Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > }
 > ```

-###### Use-site variance
+##### Use-site variance

 Kotlin also supports use-site variance, by specifying the variance for type arguments.
-Just like with projected type parameters, one can have projected type arguments being co-, contra- or invariant.
+Similarly to type parameters, one can have type arguments being co-, contra- or invariant.

-To represent a valid invariant type argument $A$, corresponding to a type parameter $F$ of iPACT $T$, it should satisfy the following conditions.

-* $A$ must be one of the following kinds
-    - a well-formed concrete type
-    - a type parameter available in the current type context $\Gamma$

-To represent a valid covariant type argument $\triangleleft A$, corresponding to a type parameter $F$ of iPACT $T$, it should satisfy the following conditions.

-* $A$ must be one of the following kinds
-    - a well-formed concrete type
-    - a non-contravariant type parameter available in the current type context $\Gamma$
-* $F$ must *not* be a contravariant type parameter

-To represent a valid contravariant type argument $\triangleright A$, corresponding to a type parameter $F$ of iPACT $T$, it should satisfy the following conditions.

-* $A$ must be one of the following kinds
-    - a well-formed concrete type
-    - a non-covariant type parameter available in the current type context $\Gamma$
-* $F$ must *not* be a covariant type parameter

-> Note: these rules mean it is impossible to have a type parameter or argument in both co- and contravariant positions at the same time.
+By default, all type arguments are invariant.

+To specify a covariant type argument, it is marked as $\outV A$.
+To specify a contravariant type argument, it is marked as $\inV A$.

+> Note: in some cases, Kotlin prohibits certain combinations of declaration- and use-site variance, i.e., which type arguments can be used in which type parameters.
+> These rules are covered in more detail [here][TODO()].

-In case one cannot specify any valid type argument, but still needs to use PACT in a type-safe way, one may use *bivariant* type argument $\star A$, which is roughly equivalent to a combination of $\triangleleft \texttt{kotlin.Any?}$ and $\triangleright \texttt{kotlin.Nothing}$ (for further details, see [subtyping][Subtyping] and [generics][Generics]).
+In case one cannot specify any well-formed type argument, but still needs to use a parameterized type in a type-safe way, one may use *bivariant* type argument $\star$, which is roughly equivalent to a combination of $\outV \AnyQ$ and $\inV \Nothing$ (for further details, see [subtyping][Subtyping] and [generics][Generics]).

 TODO(Specify how this combination of co- and contravariant parameters works from the practical PoV)